INFOGRAPHIC: Inside The Booming Mobile Video Ecosystem

 Take look at this infographic from our report:

+- YuMe, a provider of brand video advertising services, saw its mobile video advertising revenue in France and the U.K. grow over 500 per cent in 2012.
+Mobile video ad specialist AdColony also reported U.S. revenue growth above 500 per cent in 2012.

+- Michael Bayle, senior vice president of ESPN Mobile, says he sees the automotive industry diving quickly into mobile video as a complement to TV spending.
+“We see automotive highly skewing in favour of mobile,” he told Business Insider.
+ESPN benefits because its audience is 85 per cent men, and auto advertisers are often chasing male eyeballs.

-For full access to the report on Mobile Video, and full access to our hundreds of charts and datasets on mobile, sign up for a free trial subscription to BI Intelligence today.
+For full access to the report on Mobile Video sign up for a free trial subscription to BI Intelligence today.

 Business Insider Emails & Alerts